NishchayAnand/software-engineering/Java/Logging/Interview Questions.md

 # Logging Interview Questions

+Q. What is Apache Commons Logging.

+---

+Q. What is a Appender?

+An Appender is a component that handles the output of log messages, such as writing them to a file, sending them over the network, or displaying them on the console.

+---

 Q. What is Logback?

 Logback is a logging framework for Java applications, designed as a successor to the `Log4j` framework.